cuga-rajal/opensim_apple_arm64/README.md

 -------------
 **Installing Bullet**

 Building Bullet requires cmake.
-If not already installed, install it with brew:
+If not already installed, install it:

 	brew install cmake